Latest Workout Data

 View Iron Baby Course Map in a larger map

-We will be completing a self-supported Ironman-distance triathlon on Oct 21st, 2011.
-This will be the fifth time we've done it, the third time for charity.
+We will be completing a self-supported Ironman-distance triathlon on Nov.
+9th, 2014.
+This will be the tenth time we've done it, always for charity.
 We would love your support!

 Here's the FAQ: